rencore/customization-guide/guide.md

 Modern team sites|Do|Actively developed and invested in.
 Regularly extended with new features.
 Group different workloads like conversations, documents and tasks to better facilitate collaboration.
 Also, offer native support for mobile devices.
 Communication sites|Do|Actively developed and invested in.
 Regularly extended with new features.
 While not a full-featured replacement for classic publishing sites just yet, they become more powerful as more capabilities are being added.
 Also, offer native support for mobile devices.
 Hub sites|Do|Powerful capability to organize sites in your portal.
+AadHttpClient|Do|The recommended way to connect SharePoint Framework solutions to APIs secured with Azure AD.
+Generally available.
+For more information see https://docs.microsoft.com/en-us/sharepoint/dev/spfx/use-aadhttpclient
+MSGraphClient|Do|The recommended way to connect SharePoint Framework solutions to the Microsoft Graph.
+Generally available.
+For more information see https://docs.microsoft.com/en-us/sharepoint/dev/spfx/use-msgraph
+Microsoft PowerApps|Do|Actively developed and invested in.
+Regularly publishing PowerApps allows you to benefit of the latest improvements and fixes but it's not necessary.
+For more information see https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/save-publish-app